The Seljuk Han of Anatolia

 5 bays of vaults

 At the present time it is a square building, with a dome in the center of the three vaults.
-Apparently there was on open courtyard in the front which is no longer in existence.
+It is believed that there was on open courtyard in the front which is no longer in existence.
 The han may have been unfinished and left incomplete.

 Of excellent stonework, the exterior is fortified with octagonal tower-like buttresses.
 Impressive features include the cone-shaped lantern turret with a grooved roof rising in the cross-section of the vaults, the decoration of the gateway, and the regular stone masonry.